-In addition to dispute resolution, Jeremiah also advises on the non-contentious aspects of intellectual property and competition law.
-He has expertise in matters relating to intellectual property registration and licensing, as well as merger control and competition compliance.
+In addition to contentious matters, Jeremiah also advises on non-contentious matters relating to IP registration and licensing, domestic and international IP portfolio management, data privacy, technology and business process outsourcing, merger control and competition compliance.

-Jeremiah graduated from the National University of Singapore, where he was placed on the Dean’s List.
+Jeremiah graduated from the National University of Singapore in 2010, where he was placed on the Dean’s List.
 Prior to joining the firm, he practised intellectual property and competition law under a Senior Counsel at a leading local firm.

 Key industry sectors